HsiCheng19990519/pantheon-ai-take-home/README.md

 # Chatbot Assignment:

-To complete this assignment, you are required to create assistants in [HuggingChat](https://huggingface.co/chat/settings/assistants/new) and address the following questions:
+To complete this assignment, please use any LLM evaluation platform or tool you are familiar with — or simply try with [Poe](https://poe.com/) — to test different models, capture their responses, and document your findings.

 * Compare atleast 3 different models and provide insights on Content Quality, Contextual Understanding, Language Fluency and Ethical Considerations with examples.